kwkou/815/includes/tshootguide.md

 Azure Storage.

-Azure Management Cmdlets is a set of Windows PowerShell cmdlets for managing Azure Storage, Hosted Services, SQL Database instances, and Diagnostics.
+Azure Management Cmdlets is a set of Windows PowerShell cmdlets for managing Azure Storage, Hosted Services, SQL数据库 instances, and Diagnostics.
 It also provides cmdlets to back up and restore storage accounts.